SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 do.
 If they are at full dam release and there is still more demand the electric utility will raise the price to suppress demand.

-This sounds liek at the demand limit we will get the squeeze on poor people.
+This sounds like at the demand limit we will get a squeeze on poor people.
 But this is only if the electric utility company is entirely dependent upon sales and is greedy.
-A clear alternative is to treat electric power as a public good, so the government can =always regulate the price level.
+A clear alternative is to treat electric power as a public good, so the government can always regulate the price level.
 There is no need for a competitive market for something like education, housing, energy or food.